royaloperahouse/digital-blog/content/posts/five-principles.md

 ![Content flow diagram](/images/ds2-map.png)

 But -- just like live productions on our physical stage -- a seamless experience for our users requires a lot of joining up behind the scenes.
 We have many sources of content, many interlocking systems, many technicians, writers, lawyers and performers who contribute to the final product.
-To steer our way towards building a digital stage which meets our stringent quality tests, these are the systems design principles we're adopting:
+To steer our way towards building a digital stage which meets our stringent quality tests, we're adopting a set of straightforward systems design principles:

 ## 1. Use existing services to their full extent